MysticQuest/asyncexpert-course/README.md

 - The project implements Mutex and Semaphore synchronization primitives within custom wrapper classes for managing resource access.
 - Defines their scope with the "using" keyword.
 Uses system-wide or localized synchronization.
 - Unit tests with XUnit.

+### 8. Concurrent Data Structures
+- The project implements atomic operations on a Dictionary and ConcurrentDictionary.
+- Compares lock-based Dictionary and ConcurrentDictionary operations and ConcurrentDictionary that delegates the operations to a lock-free atomic counter class.
+- Unit tests with NUnit.